EricEisaman/esp8266/ino/README.md

   Devices must connect directly to the ESP8266 wireless access point then go to http://192.168.4.1/.

   You get to set the SSID and password in the code! :grin:

+###  :gem: buzz-buzzer-firebase-and-local-control.ino

+  Note: This sketch uses a deprecated authentication API and may be no longer available at the time you read this.

+  :sunglasses: